Stephen-Tellis/home/resume.md

 <br />
 ### WORK AND RESEARCH EXPERIENCE

+1. `Student Assistant` - **Individualized Production in Architecture - RWTH Aachen University**<span style="float: right; ">October 2020 - Present</span>
+Assisted researchers at the Institute in completing industry projects.
+The projects included:
+- IoT integration of RFID sensors for automated construction application.
+Prototype was created with a webapp interface for data monitoring and database management.
+- GPS localization of construction equipment at an automated construction site - currently ongoing

-1. `Mechanical Engineer` - **Robert Bosch Engineering and Business Solutions Pvt.
+2. `Mechanical Engineer` - **Robert Bosch Engineering and Business Solutions Pvt.
 Ltd** <span style="float: right; ">Sep 2017 - August 2019</span>
-Engineer in the 'Filters' team, handling the design and development of diesel and oil filters for commercial vehile OEMs:
+Engineer in the 'Filters' team responsible for the design and development of diesel and oil filters for commercial vehile OEMs:
 - Engaged in technical activities such as design of plastic and sheet metal components, reverse engineering.
 - Tasked with complete project responsibilities including customer and supplier interaction.
 Experience at Bosch has not only strengthened my engineering foundations but also provided me hands-on experience in a variety of process, quality, and problem analysis tools such as DRBFM, FMEA, Ishikawa diagram, 5Why, and the 8D model.

 2. `Summer Research Fellow` - **Multiphase Flow Simulation Laboratory, IISc, Bangalore** <span style="float: right; ">June – July 2016</span>
 As a reserch fellow, I was attempting to simulate the behavior of electrostatically charged droplets at the Rayleigh charge limit.
 - Worked on Gerris, a script-based programming language.